WebOrigami/origami/packages/exfn/ReadMe.md

 }
 ```

+**Note:** Given that the APIs for sync and async exfns can have the same general shape and behavior, but async exfns fill a more immediate need for web development, the project is focusing on async exfns first.
+The API for sync exfns is not yet as complete.

 ## Asynchronous explorable functions

 The initial intended uses of exfns in JavaScript are file-based tools, web server development, and client-side web page code — all of which generally entail asynchronous behavior.